aurimasmb/carbonoffsets/Notes.md

 _This is where we can store notes from ongoing research.
 See the Wiki for a pared down version of what we have learned._

+CURRENTLY WORKING ON: Finding a list of reputable Carbon Credit Retailers.
+It seems our best bet may be to potentially approach one of of these climate consultancies and to see if they would be willing to work with the Fulbright / DCarb group.
+See: https://github.com/aurimasmb/carbonoffsets/blob/master/Offset%20Markets/offsetmarkets.md

 **Key questions that we as Fulbrighters may have:**